 Beeswax and Beehive -- Building in Ranks

 There are only a handful of solitaires in which cards are packed on the tableau by rank.
 In a couple of these, packing by rank is only a means to an end.
-David Parlett's ingenious Curds and Whey is essentially a one-deck variation of Spider; it allows packing on the tableau in rank, and also downward in suit; the object being to form four complete suites (sequences running from king down to ace in suit).
+David Parlett's ingenious Curds and Whey is essentially a one-deck relative of Spider; it allows packing on the tableau in rank, and also downward in suit; the object being to form four complete suites (sequences running from king down to ace in suit).
 Steve Meretzky's Barbershop Quintet uses packing by rank to facilitate discarding in sequence as in Golf.
 In the two games we describe in this article, cards are packed on the tableau in rank only, the object being to form thirteen sets of four.
 Beeswax and Beehive are both available in Solitaire Virtuoso.

 Beeswax is the name I am now using for an excellent open solitaire I have never seen in a book, though there are a fair number of computer versions.